‘No justice, no peace’: Protests resume in NYC for 4th day

 “We’re going to make sure that everyone has the right to peacefully protest and assemble,” Shea said said at a briefing with the mayor.
 “But we are not going to tolerate destruction of property, having our officers put into harm’s way or any civilians put into harm’s way.”

-Similar protests flared around the nation in response to the Minnesota death of George Floyd.
-Floyd, who was black, died Monday after a white Minneapolis police officer pressed his knee on his neck until he stopped breathing.
+Similar protests flared around the nation in response to the Minnesota death of George Floyd, a black man who died Monday after a white Minneapolis police officer pressed his knee on his neck.

+Elsewhere in New York, people cleaned up Sunday after shop windows were shattered and vehicles torches in Rochester and demonstrators set fire to a tractor trailer in Albany.

-Gov. Andrew Cuomo said the National Guard is on standby and that hundreds of additional troopers are being made available in Rochester and Buffalo.
+Gov. Andrew Cuomo said the National Guard is on standby and that hundreds of additional troopers are being made available in Buffalo and Rochester, where hundreds of people showed Sunday to help clean up the damage.

 “We expect additional protests tonight and we’re preparing for such,” Cuomo said at his daily briefing.

+The New York Civil Liberties Union criticized curfews imposed in parts of the state.

+“It isn’t the protesters who need curfews, it’s the police.
+There is no excusing the police terror we have seen this weekend against protesters.
+We cannot move forward when the response to protesting police brutality against Black people is more police brutality,” said NYCLU Executive Director Donna Lieberman.

-The governor also said state Attorney General Letitia James’s investigation into actions by NYPD officers and protesters will include any protests held throughout the weekend.
+The governor said state Attorney General Letitia James will investigate actions by both NYPD officers and protesters and report back within 30 days.

-Cleanup was under way Sunday morning in New York City, which is still under a lockdown enacted two months ago when it became the U.S. epicenter of the coronavirus pandemic.
+Cleanup on Sunday quickly erased much of the damage that had occurred the night before in New York City, where a lockdown enacted two months ago because of the coronavirus pandemic has been increasingly ignored in recent days amid protests and declining numbers of deaths from the virus.

-A handful of protesters rallied peacefully in the square, holding Black Lives Matter signs and giving speeches denouncing police violence while families were picnicking nearby.
+A handful of protesters rallied peacefully in the square, holding Black Lives Matter signs and giving speeches denouncing police violence while families picnicked nearby.

+“Compared to how things turned out yesterday, this is a lot better.
+This is exactly how things should be,” said Domenic Manning, who spoke Sunday at Union Square.
+“If you want to get your point across, this is the way to do it.
+Vandalizing companies and stores, that’s not the way to do it.”

-Ken Kidd, who lives a few blocks south of the park, was among the people inspecting the damage to the vehicles and had witnessed Saturday’s demonstrations.
+Ken Kidd, who lives a few blocks south of the park, was among the people inspecting the damage to the vehicles.
 He said protesters and police tried to remain peaceful at the start before the stress of a city heavily hit by the coronavirus came out.

 “I think a community can only say ‘Enough’ so many times and the words aren’t heard so then they got to take action and that’s what happened last night.
 That’s what I watched happen last night,” Kidd said.